Code-Institute-Submissions/django_milestone_issue_tracker/README.md

 - [ApexCharts](https://apexcharts.com/)
     - I chose to use ApexCharts to build the statistics dashboard as this library provides a great, eyecatching UX experience and is simple to implement.
-    - I converted all the data I needed for the graphs into JSON format first (/stats/views.py), and had this display on a URL.
+    - I converted all the data I needed for the graphs into JSON format first (/stats/views.py), and had this display in a URL e.g. ```https://fullstack-issue-tracker.herokuapp.com/stats/get_bug_stats/```.
 I then made [ajax](https://www.w3schools.com/js/js_ajax_intro.asp) requests to grab this data from the API's and display them in pie and bar chart form.

 - [Travis CI](https://travis-ci.org/charlotteskinner90/django_milestone_issue_tracker/builds) for continuous integration - used to build and test the app upon deployment.
 Displays a badge at the top of the README file.